ghord/pipeware/Readme.md

 |`FormData` | Forms are tied to `http` and are unsupported
 |`Host`, `Scheme`, | Host and Scheme are unsupported in routing.
 Link generation will only generate full urls with caller provided `Host` and `Scheme`.
 |`ContentType`| Request Body/Response for `IRequestContext` can be any `object` instance, not just byte stream as in http.
-|automatic `Json` serialization | As response of an request can be any object, there is no longer a need for `Json` serialization of response body or deserialization of request body.
+|automatic `Json` serialization | As response of a request can be any object, there is no longer a need for `Json` serialization of response body or deserialization of request body.

 ## Implementing IRequestContext